rajaniket/my-project/README.md

 # My-project
 Hello
-This repository conained many of projects consisting by using c++
+This repository contained my small projects consisting by using c++

 # Project-1
 Voting Machine